-Labor unions represent approximately 44.8% of our 3,839 employees at December 31, 2020.
-Some unionized workers, employed in Monterrey, Mexico, are represented under contract with the Sindicato Industrial de Trabajadores de Nuevo León adherido a la Federación Nacional de Sindicatos Independientes.
-Other unionized workers, employed in Manaus, Brazil, are represented under contract with the Sindicato dos Trabalhadores nas Industrias Metalugicas, Mecanicas e de Materiais Eletricos de Manaus.
+Labor unions represent approximately 43.9% of our 3,945 employees at December 31, 2021.
+Some of these unionized workers are employed in Monterrey, Mexico, and are represented under contract with the Sindicato Industrial de Trabajadores de Nuevo León adherido a la Federación Nacional de Sindicatos Independientes.
+Unionized workers, employed in Manaus, Brazil, are represented under contract with the Sindicato dos Trabalhadores nas Industrias Metalugicas, Mecanicas e de Materiais Eletricos de Manaus.
 Our business units are subject to various laws and regulations relating to their relationships with their employees.
 These laws and regulations are specific to the location of each business unit.
 We believe that our relationships with employees and their representative organizations are good.